-Written by Kaushy Patel, mum and chef extraordinaire behind Prashad, this book is lovely - with an intro looking back through their history, her inspirational grandma and all the tips and tricks she has on the spices and herbs used in the Prashad kitchen.
-Couple this with gorgeous photography and recipes divided into sections, this is a really wonderful book and I'd recommend you all go and buy a copy!
+This book is lovely.
+It’s written by Kaushy Patel, mum and chef extraordinaire behind Prashad.
+She starts by looking back through the family history and gives her best tips and tricks on the spices and herbs used in the Prashad kitchen.
+Couple this with gorgeous photography and recipes divided into easy sections, this is a really wonderful book!

 I decided to start with Aloo Gobi with Jeera Baath which is Punjabi cauliflower and potato curry and cumin-infused rice.
 Although quite long winded to make, the masala base (blended ginger, chillis and garlic) gave the curry an intense and absolutely beautiful flavour.
 Cooking the rice with a foil lid kept it moist and fluffy and the onions really jazzed it up from the usual plain basmati of my household.